warphunter/srch/README.md

 You can run "make test" to perform a few tests where output from srch and find(1) are compared.

-There is no "make install" for the moment.
+Yuo can run "make install" to copy the binary to /usr/local/bin and the man page to /usr/local/man/man1.

 In the manual page srch.1 (or in srch.man which is preformatted) you will find lots of examples and speed comparisons with find(1).